tendryll/factory-specs/README.md

 # Factory Specs

-Contains the library of structs representing OpenAPI schemas.
+A library of structs representing OpenAPI schemas.